Boston Day Trips from New York

 Lunch stop and free time during the organised tour

-The Freedom Trail in Boston is a long route, so there is a midday break for lunch and to recover your energy.
-Do you want to know what you can see during your free time in the city?
+The Freedom Trail in Boston is a long route, so there's a lunch break at midday to recover your energy.
+Want to know what you can see during your free time in the city?

-• Harvard Yard: The oldest part of the Harvard campus, the Yard is filled with historic red-brick buildings, large groves of trees and ivy-covered walkways that exude the academic and intellectual spirit that characterises this place.
+• Harvard Yard: This is the oldest part of the Harvard campus and is filled with historic red brick buildings, large groves of trees and ivy-covered walkways that exude that academic and intellectual spirit that characterises this place.
+Note that you have the option of booking a tour of the Harvard campus in Boston.

 • Widener Library: Harvard's main library was donated by the Widener family to honour the memory of Harry Widener, a Harvard graduate who died in the Titanic tragedy.
 Its staggering collection includes 6.5 million books and one of the few complete copies of the Gutenberg Bible still in existence.